jacob-8/kitbook/packages/kitbook/src/docs/3-customizations/2-app-html.md

 # Customizing app.html

-By default, when your run your Kitbook (`vite dev --mode kitbook`) the `augmentSvelteConfigForKitbook` will update your `svelte.config.js` to point to an `app.html` file and as assets folder contained in the kitbook package (in your node_modules folder), like this:
+By default, when your run your Kitbook (`vite dev --mode kitbook`) the `augmentSvelteConfigForKitbook` will update your `svelte.config.js` to point to an `app.html` file and assets folder contained in the kitbook package (in your node_modules folder), like this:

 ```ts twoslash {5-6}
 import type { Config } from '@sveltejs/kit';